Banging Toolbox

 DIY methods for unclogging shower drains can help you save time and money by not needing to call in a plumber every time clogs do happen.

-Hot water is the best natural method to unclog a shower drain but it might not always work.
+Hot water is the best natural method to unclog a shower drain but might not always work.

 Some maintenance and care done periodically can reduce the need for plumbing services and draining problems such as sink clogs or malfunctioning dishwashers.